Computer font: Bitmap fonts

 The primary disadvantage of bitmap fonts is that the visual quality tends to be poor when scaled or otherwise transformed, compared to outline and stroke fonts, and providing many optimized and purpose-made sizes of the same font dramatically increases memory usage.
 The earliest bitmap fonts were only available in certain optimized sizes such as 8, 9, 10, 12, 14, 18, 24, 36, 48, 72, and 96 points (assuming a resolution of 96 DPI), with custom fonts often available in only one specific size, such as a headline font at only 72 points.

-The limited processing power and memory of early computer systems forced exclusive use of bitmap fonts.
+The limited processing power and memory of early computer systems forced the exclusive use of bitmap fonts.
 Improvements in hardware have allowed them to be replaced with outline or stroke fonts in cases where arbitrary scaling is desirable, but bitmap fonts are still in common use in embedded systems and other places where speed and simplicity are considered important.

 Bitmap fonts are used in the Linux console, the Windows recovery console, and embedded systems.
 Older dot matrix printers used bitmap fonts; often stored in the memory of the printer and addressed by the computer's print driver.
 Bitmap fonts may be used in cross-stitch.

-To draw a string using a bitmap font, means to successively output bitmaps of each character that the string comprises, performing per-character indentation.
+To draw a string using a bitmap font means to successively output bitmaps of each character that the string comprises, performing per-character indentation.

-Monochrome fonts vs. fonts with shades of gray
+Monochrome fonts vis-à-vis fonts with shades of gray

 Digital bitmap fonts (and the final rendering of vector fonts) may use monochrome or shades of gray.
 The latter is anti-aliased.
 When displaying a text, typically an operating system properly represents the "shades of gray" as intermediate colors between the color of the font and that of the background.
 However, if the text is represented as an image with transparent background, "shades of gray" require an image format allowing partial transparency.